osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 Creating Assets
 ---------------

-In an on-premises PI System, an asset is interpreted as an Asset Framework Element.
+In an on-premises LOREM IPSUM PI System, an asset is interpreted as an Asset Framework Element.
 The properties in the asset objects are interpreted as follows:

 +----------------+-------------+---------------+------------------------------------------------------------+